Govt engineer suspended for security breach for attempting to touch President Murmu's feet during Rajasthan event | Law-Order

 - India

-A Rajasthan government engineer was suspended on Friday for breaching the security protocol of President Droupadi Murmu and attempting to touch her feet during an event on January 4.
+A Rajasthan government engineer has been suspended for breaching the security protocol of President Droupadi Murmu and attempting to touch her feet during an event on January 4.

-The Public Health Engineering Department suspended the engineer following intervention of the Home Ministry.
+The Public Health Engineering Department suspended the engineer on Friday following the intervention of the Home Ministry.

 ''Amba Siyol, a Junior Engineer with the PHED, had violated the protocol during inaugural programme of the Scout Guide Jamboree in Rohet on January 4 by making an attempt to touch the feet of the president, so invoking the powers under Rajasthan Civil Service Rule, she is suspended with immediate effect,'' read the order by the chief engineer (administration), PHED.